 All treated wounds fully heal at the end of each event.

-Resilient characters die when they reach the end of the terminal state, either because they choose to die or run out of time (or, rarely, are instructed to by a ref).
+Resilient characters die when they reach the end of the terminal state, either because they choose to die or run out of time (or, exceptionally, are instructed to by a ref).
 Non-resilient characters usually don't become terminal and will die immediately upon sustaining their limit of mortal wounds.

 Reanimation can temporarily restore a terminal character to full functionality, but they will still die at the end of their terminal state.
 There is currently no known way to completely restore a terminal person to life, but legends speak of people making pacts with elementals in return for returning from the brink of death, but the price described is always dire, and they say they never quite came back the same...